8 Iron Golf Club Guide (Distance, Loft, etc.)

 While it’s common to think that every iron golf club should have a similar angle, if not the same, that’s never the case.
 Each golf club has its unique loft, providing a different degree.
 For 8 iron clubs, the loft degrees are around 37-39 degrees, but this can vary depending on the brand you buy from.
 Some brands have game improvement features at 32 degrees.

 Golf brands often come out with different extremes for performance and handicap.
 These continually improve your swing or have a professional touch to them.
-This professional version may cost a little more than the regular.
-Still, it helps players perform better, even with different handicap points.

 Standard 8 Iron Length